goodvirus-project/goodvirus-shell/CONCERNS.md

   goodvirus/logs/observer_log.txt
   ```

 Nothing is sent over the internet.
-Nothing is hidden or encrypted.
+Nothing is hidden.

-You can delete any log or memory file at any time.
+You can inspect or delete any log or memory file at any time.

 ---

 ## 🔐 Want Encrypted Logging?

-By default, logs are **plain text** — readable for non-technical users who want to understand what’s going on.
+By default, logs are **plain text** — readable for non-technical users who want to understand what's going on.

-If you prefer **encrypted logging** for extra privacy, open a request on GitHub or send an email.
+If you prefer **encrypted logs**, just open an issue on GitHub or send an email.

-Once requested, a future version will include optional log encryption via config:
+Once requested, a future version will include:

 ```
 [Daemon]
 encrypt_logs = true
 ```

-This will encrypt all logs using secure local AES encryption — but only if you explicitly enable it.
+This will enable secure, local AES encryption for all logs — opt-in only.

 ---